 All our tutors go through an extensive training programme before they begin, and receive regular and ongoing training and CPD.

 We are really proud of our tutors and the work they do to support our schools, and are committed to providing them with a great place to work and competitive pay.
-In fact, our tutor centre in Sri Lanka, Third Space Global, is certified as a Great Place to Work.
+Third Space Global – our tutor centre in Sri Lanka – was certified as a Great Place to Work for 2020/21.

 Our commitment to our tutors: